iossifovlab/gpf/userdocs/getting_started.rst

     wget -c https://repo.anaconda.com/archive/Anaconda3-2018.12-Linux-x86_64.sh

-and install it in your local environment following the installer instructions:
+and install it in your local environment, following the installer instructions:

 .. code-block:: bash